Users

 All resource URLs include an {appId}

-, which you can find in the Dashboard.
+, which you can find on the Settings page of your dashboard.

 {userId}